wonderweebwoman/personalwebsite-demo/README.md

 # personalwebsite-demo
-Personal site created as a part of Web development bootcamp practice
+Personal site created as a part of Web development bootcamp(by Angela Yu) assignment